kerelape/reikai/README.md

     <img height="24px" src="https://github.com/kerelape/reikai/actions/workflows/mvn.yml/badge.svg" />
   </a>
 </p>

+## Documentation
+Full documentation of this library is available at [GitHub Pages](https://kerelape.github.io/reikai)

 <!--
 @todo #26 Add usages examples to the README.
 Show how to use this library in general cases.